raffaelespazzoli/federation-lifecycle-operator/DEMO.md

    -n demo | oc delete -f - -n demo
 ```

-If any namespace gets stuck, use this script to find the resource whose finalazers are not working
+If any namespace gets stuck, use this script to find the resource whose finalizers are not working

 ```shell
 for resource in $(oc api-resources -o name --no-headers=true --namespaced=true); do echo $resource; oc get $resource -n <namespace>; done